nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `stu` for Student
 * `prof` for Professor
 * `ta` for Teaching Assistant
-* All are case-insensitive
-* More than one type can be provided
+* All are case-insensitive and more than one `TYPE` can be provided

 Examples:
 * `find typ/stu ta` -> Returns contacts who are students OR teaching assistants.
-* * `find typ/stu prof` -> Returns contacts who are students OR professors.
+* `find typ/stu prof` -> Returns contacts who are students OR professors.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>